tanepiper/obsidian-garden/README.md

 The garden is great for people who want to gather and collect data to build out ideas like a book, a new software product, or just deweeding and decluttering life.

+This set of tools is released under Creative Commons Zero v1.0 Universal [[LICENSE]]

 ## Getting Started
 To get started: Fork this repository, and then clone it - then open in Obsidian.
 The first thing is to [[👩‍🌾 Gardening Tips/🌱 Creating Seeds]] which allow you to start building up your knowledge collection.